LassoSoft/LassoGuide/source/operations/pdf.rst

 This chapter explains in detail how these and other methods are used to create and edit PDF files.
-This chapter also shows how to output a PDF file to a client browser within the context of a Lasso page, which is described in the :ref:`pdf-serving-files` section.
+This chapter also shows how to output a PDF file to a client browser within the context of a Lasso page, which is described in the section :ref:`pdf-serving-files` below.

 .. note::
    When creating files, the user running the Lasso Server instance or